 Recently, increasing attention has been paid to the effects the hard-hitting nature of football has on a player’s brain.
 Frequent and severe concussions have prompted questions about the wide-ranging and long-lasting consequences of brain injuries.
 A New York Times article recently detailed new information on just how the brain is affected when experiencing a hard blow.
 That article, and others, highlights both how impactful these injuries can be and how much more there is to learn about them.
-One fact all experts in the field agree on is the seriousness of a brain injury, and one doesn’t have to be an elite level athlete to experience this type of devastating injury.
-A National Institutes of Health published study stated that traumatic brain injury is one of the most common work-related injuries.
+One fact all experts in the field agree on is the seriousness of a brain injury, and one need not be an elite level athlete to experience this type of devastating injury.
+A National Institute of Health published study stated that traumatic brain injury is one of the most common work-related injuries.
 In 2015, over 168,000 head injuries occurred at work.
 For these workers and their families, the effects can be long-lasting and serious.
 Often, they need help, but they aren’t sure where to turn or what to expect.
-Here, we take a closer look at common brain injuries and their effects.
+Here, we look closely at common brain injuries and their effects.

 Types of Brain Injuries

-The Centers for Disease Control and Prevention (CDC) defines a brain injury as a disruption in the normal function of the brain as a result of a bump, blow, or jolt to the head.
-The severity of the blow can cause varying levels of damage or even none at all.
+The Centers for Disease Control and Prevention (CDC) defines a brain injury as a disruption in the normal function of the brain because of a bump, blow, or jolt to the head.
+The severity of the blow can cause varying levels of damage or even none.
 Some of the most common brain injuries include:

 - Concussion – The brain experiences trauma that stretches blood vessels and damages nerves.